Help us improve your experience.

 How to Perform a Halt, Reboot, or Shut Down with a Delay or at a Specified Time

-To delay the halt, reboot, or shut down operation by a specified number of minutes, set the optional in_min parameter to the number of minutes that the system should wait before executing the operation.
+You can delay the halt, reboot, or shut down operation by a specified number of minutes.
+To add a delay, set the optional in_min parameter to the number of minutes that the system should wait before executing the operation.
 The following task requests a reboot of all Routing Engines in 30 minutes:

-To schedule the halt, reboot, or shutdown at a specific time, include the at parameter, which takes a string that can be specified in one of the following ways:
+You can also schedule the halt, reboot, or shutdown operation at a specific time.
+To schedule a time, include the at parameter, which takes a string that can be specified in one of the following ways:

 • now—Immediately initiate the halt, reboot, or shut down of the software.